scaomath/galerkin-transformer/README.md

 ![Evaluation target](./data/darcy_inv_pred_noise_0.05_train_0.1.png)

-The baseline benchmark [`ex3_darcy_inv.py`](./ex3_darcy_inv.py): an inverse coefficient identification problem based on the same dataset used in Example 2.
-However, in this example, the input and the target are reversed, i.e., the target is the interface coefficient with a random geometry, and the input is the finite difference approximation to the PDE problem, together with an optional noise added to the input to simulate measurement errors.
-Due to a limit of interpolation operator having no approximation property to nonsmooth functions, the coefficient cannot be resolved at the resolution, the target is sampled at a lower resolution than the input.
-Evaluation relative error is about `1.5e-2` to `2e-2` without noise, `2.5e-2` with 1% noise, and `7e-2` to `8e-2` with 10% noise in both train and test.
+The baseline benchmark [`ex3_darcy_inv.py`](./ex3_darcy_inv.py):  Evaluation relative error is about `1.5e-2` to `2e-2` without noise, `2.5e-2` with 1% noise, and `7e-2` to `8e-2` with 10% noise in both train and test.
 If the training data is clean, then adding noise would not generalize well in the test.
 It is recommended to training with a reasonable amount of noise.

 Default benchmark is on a 211x211 fine grid input and a 71x71 coarse grid coefficient output.
 The model is the Galerkin Transformer with 6 stacked Galerkin-type attention layers (`d_model=192`, `nhead=4`) with a simple pointwise feed-forward neural network to map the attention output back the desired dimension.
 There is a small dropout in every key components of the network (`5e-2`).
 The noise is added to the normalized input, so 0.01 noise means 1%, and 0.1 means 10%.
 By default there is 1% noise added.
 ```bash